salma20005/salma20005/README.md

 # 👋 Hi, I'm Salma!

-🎓 **Second-year Data Science Student** passionate about turning data into meaningful insights.
+🎓 **Second-year Data analysis Student** passionate about turning data into meaningful insights.
-📊 Skilled in **data analysis, machine learning, and big data technologies**.
+📊 Skilled in **data analysis and big data technologies**.
 🚀 Always eager to explore new tools and techniques in the data science field.

 ---